mdn/content/files/en-us/mdn/at_ten/history_of_mdn/index.md

 ![Jean-Yves Perrier](teoli2003.png)

 Jean-Yves has been a Technical Writer on MDN since 2010 and joined Mozilla full-time at the end of 2011.
 He is passionate about the open Web, with 15 years of C++ experience.
 He is Swiss but lives in London, UK.
-His Erdös number is 5 and he is [@Teoli2003](https://x.com/Teoli2003) on Twitter.
+His Erdös number is 5 and he is [@teoli2003](https://github.com/teoli2003) on GitHub.

 ### Florian Scholz<br>Technical Writer, MDN